leynos/wildside-mockup-v2a/docs/data-model-driven-card-architecture.md

 document audits current card usages and defines the schemas, localization rules, and migration steps to align the codebase.

+For a backend-compatible perspective (hexagonal domain boundaries, ports, and offline-first persistence), see `docs/wildside-mockup-data-model.md`.

 ## Principles to enforce

 - Entity models own their names, descriptions, badges, and imagery per locale.